-Now for our own personal addition!
 We love American Bison Leather!
 We’ve worked with both cow and bison hide over the 40+ years we’ve been in business and can’t express how much we love bison hide!
-American Bison Hide is tough and durable, and at the same time a soft and amazing texture!
+American Bison leather is tough and durable.
+At the same time it offers a soft feel and amazing texture!

-So, when you’re thinking about buying meat or leather goods, keep this in mind!
-We appreciate your support of the American Bison industry, of our planet, and our handcrafted leather goods!
+So, when you’re thinking about buying leather goods, keep us in mind!
+We appreciate your support of the American Bison industry, of our planet, and of our handcrafted leather goods!

 Your Global Neighbor,